Carwyn Tuipulotu: Saracens

 On 24 January 2025, Tuipulotu joined Saracens as short term injury cover.
 He made his debut on 1 February 2025 in a Premiership Rugby Cup fixture against Ealing Trailfinders, scoring a try in the loss.

 Section Paloise

 On 10 February 2025, Tuipulotu returned from his short-term loan with Saracens and joined Top 14 side Section Paloise initially on an injury cover basis with immediate effect.

+Tuipulotu departed the side at the end of the 2025–26 season.

 International career

 Wales U20

 Previously involved with Wales U16 and U18, Tuipulotu represented Wales U20 in the 2021 Six Nations Under 20s Championship.

 Personal life

 Tuipulotu is the son of former Tonga international Kati Tuipulotu, who earned 16 caps between 1994 and 2001, and played in Wales for Ebbw Vale RFC, Dunvant RFC and Neath RFC during his career.
 Tuipulotu is also a cousin of England internationals Mako and Billy Vunipola, Wales international number 8 Taulupe Faletau and Wales Women’s international Sisilia Tuipulotu.

 The family moved to England in 2005, as Kati worked as a player-coach for New Brighton RFC.
 While in England, Tuipulotu attended Sedbergh School.
 Tuipulotu studied philosophy at Swansea University.

 He is in a relationship with Irish rugby player Leah Tarpey.